 This blog article contains affiliate links.
 Full disclosure here.

-Desert Hiking Survival Tips to LIVE By
+Desert Hiking Tips to Keep You from Dying

 Know your personal limitations